hollislau/donut_shop/README.md

 Top Pot Donuts - Required Inventory Estimates

-An algorithm was written to predict the number of donuts required to sufficiently serve customers at various Top Pot Donut locations, based on past customer data.
+An algorithm was written to predict demand for donuts at various Top Pot Donut locations, based on past customer data.
 Estimates are provided on a per hour and per day basis.